stofnun-arna-magnussonar/IceStaBS-Eval/README.md

 IceStaBS-Eval is a Python (3.10+) package for evaluating the performance of automatic spelling and grammar correction tools on the Icelandic language, by using the Icelandic Standardization Benchmark Set: Spelling and Punctuation (IceStaBS:SP) benchmark set.

+The tool does not run a given tool, but rather evaluates the output of a tool on the IceStaBS-SP benchmark set.

 # Overview

 ## Installation